-To analyze the log file, use the DCL command ANALYZE/SSLOG, which is described in the chapter about system service logging in the HP OpenVMS System Analysis Tools Manual.
+To analyze the log file, use the DCL command ANALYZE/SSLOG, which is described in online help and in the System Service Logging chapter of the HP OpenVMS System Analysis Tools Manual.

 /SUSPEND[=SUPERVISOR] /SUSPEND=KERNEL /NOSUSPEND

 Requires privileges as described in text.